bitnami/charts/bitnami/dataplatform-bp1/README.md

 ## Upgrading

-### To 2.0.00
+### To 2.0.0

-This version upgrade allows the two datapltaform blueprints to be deployed together on the same cluster.
+This version upgrade allows the two dataplatform blueprints to be deployed together on the same cluster.
 The affinity rules of the blueprint was upgraded to facilitate this.

 ### To 1.0.0